Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 - Email verification- When creating an account the site takes the users, 'username', 'email' and 'password'.
 Currently the email is not used within the database.
     - Adding email verification the user can confirm they have signed up to the site and will also need to validate their email address.
 - Password reset- With email verification naturally the ability to reset the user password would be a helpful addition and improve the user experience.
+- Ask user the confirm if they want to delete a character.

 <a name="technologies"></a>